rchanou/not-starcraft/README.md

 - Lower Units Need to be near Commander to be controlled
 - Eat minerals to grow/live
 - Some units need gas
-- Bigger units can consume smaller ones
+- Bigger units can consume smaller ones (food chain as "tech tree"?)

 ### Forms
 - Rolly: rolls down cliffs